 Whether you’re installing a new dock or remodeling an existing deck, chances are that you want a completed project that doesn’t require constant maintenance or repairs.
 High-quality materials that are durable and safe are important, but you also shouldn’t have to sacrifice appearance to retain benefits.
 Before you decide on a decking material, you should compare all options to determine the immediate and long-term benefits and drawbacks of each.
 The best dock material will be a low-maintenance, barefoot-friendly surface that can endure years of weathering and use.

-Aluminum and wooden docks do feature a handful of benefits, but composite docks are by far the most advantageous waterfront solutions.
-Both initial and overall costs for composite decks are lower than other docking alternatives which helps you feel secure in your investment.
+Aluminum and wooden docks do feature a handful of benefits, but plastic floating modular docks are by far the most advantageous waterfront solutions.
+Both initial and overall costs for plastic decks are lower than other docking alternatives, which helps you feel secure in your investment.
 They’re also easy to maintain, requiring limited upkeep in both fresh and saltwater environments.
-When shopping for a composite dock, you should look for one that features a slip-resistant, eco-friendly surface that can be reconfigured, added on to or replaced when needed.
+When shopping for a plastic dock, you should look for one that features a slip-resistant, eco-friendly surface that can be reconfigured, added on to or replaced when needed.

-If you decide on a floating composite dock, there’s no better option than EZ Dock — the ultimate waterfront solution.
-We are one of the top floating dock manufacturers in the world and have helped our customers design the perfect docking solutions for their homes, marinas, resorts, industrial applications, and government facilities.
+If you decide on a floating plastic dock, there’s no better option than EZ Dock — the ultimate waterfront solution.
+We are one of the top floating modular dock manufacturers in the world and have helped our customers design the perfect docking solutions for their homes, marinas, resorts, and industrial or government facilities.
 Lakeside, riverside and oceanside — wherever you need a dock, EZ Dock has you covered.